BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Barazantathul** `ACTIVE`

-[Master-forged][Master-Forged] [two-handed weapon][Two-handed Weapon].
+This is a Unique [Master-forged][Master-Forged] [two-handed weapon][Two-handed Weapon].

 - **King Under the Mountain** `ACTIVE`

-Dain's [Stand Fast] will cover the entire battlefield, regardless of range.
-Additionally, friendly Erebor Dwarf Hero models may benefit from his Stand Fast.
+Dáin's [Stand Fast] will cover the entire battlefield, regardless of range.
+Additionally, friendly Erebor Dwarf Hero models may benefit from Dáin's [Stand Fast].

 - **Venerable** `PASSIVE`

-Whenever Dain makes a Jump, Leap or Climb test, he will roll two D6 and choose the lowest result.
+Whenever Dáin has to take a Jump, Climb or Leap Test, he rolls two D6 and chooses the lowest result.

 </div>